Anti-austerity marches turn violent across southern Europe

 In Greece, hundreds of strikers rallied peacefully in central Athens, holding giant Italian, Portuguese and Spanish flags and banners proclaiming "Enough is enough."

-In France, trade unions organised marches in more than 100 cities but did not call for a strike.
+In France, trade unions organized marches in more than 100 cities but did not call for a strike.

 (Additional reporting by Miguel Pereira and Andrei Khalip in Lisbon, Blanca Rodriguez, Carlos Ruano and Borja Gonzalez in Madrid, Ben Deighton in Brussels, Braden Phillips in Barcelona, Philip Pullella and Naomi O'Leary in Rome and Karolina Tagaris in Athens; Writing by Fiona Ortiz and Paul Day; Editing by Paul Taylor, Angus MacSwan, Peter Graff and Giles Elgood)